-Minority interests include Jacaré beginning January 1, 1999,a majority-owned limited partnership since its formation in December 1998, Whitewing from its formation in [December] 1997 until its deconsolidation in March 1999, EOG until the exchange of Enron’s interests in August 1999 and Enron Global Power & Pipelines L.L.C. until Enron acquired the minority interest in November 1997 (see Notes 2, 8 and 9 to the Consolidated Financial Statements).
+Minority interests include Jacaré beginning January 1, 1999, majority-owned limited partnerships since their formation in December 1998 and July 1999, Whitewing from its formation in [December] 1997 until its deconsolidation in March 1999, EOG until the exchange of Enron’s interests in August 1999 and Enron Global Power & Pipelines L.L.C. until Enron acquired the minority interest in November 1997 (see Notes 2, 8 and 9 to the Consolidated Financial Statements).

 Income Tax Expense

-Income tax expense decreased in 1999 compared to 1998 primarily as a result of differences between the book and tax basis of certain assets and stock sales, partially offset by increased earnings.
+Income tax expense decreased in 1999 compared to 1998 primarily as a result of increased equity earnings, tax benefits related to the foreign tax rate differential and the audit settlement related to MIPS (see Note 10 to the Consolidated Financial Statements), partially offset by increased earnings (see Note 5 to the Consolidated Financial Statements).

 Income tax expense increased in 1998 as compared to 1997 primarily as a result of increased earnings, partially offset by differences between the book and tax basis of certain assets and stock sales.